Project Medical Education

 Will patients be OK with me entering their room?

 In general, yes.
-Our patients at DHMC are informed that it is a teaching hospital and are aware that they will interact with patient care teams.
+Our patients are informed that it is a teaching hospital and are aware that they will interact with patient care teams.
 You will be a part of a patient care team.
 You will be required to sign a confidentiality agreement and keep all patient-specific information completely confidential.

 Is it a problem if I'm squeamish at the sight of blood or needles?